kongyew/greenplum-spark-connector/docs/prerequisites.rst

 What you need to know
 =====================

-The tutorial assumes some basic familiarity with the commandline prompt in a terminal.
+The tutorial assumes some basic familiarity with commandline prompt in a terminal.

-You'll need to know basic knowledge about Greenplum and Spark.
+You'll need to know basic knowledge about Greenplum and `Spark <https://spark.apache.org/docs/latest/sql-programming-guide.html>`_.

 Software
 ========

-The tutorial assumes that you're using a Unix-like system and docker
+The tutorial assumes that you're using a Unix-like system and docker.

 If your system already has Docker and Docker-compose running that you've installed, you probably already have what you need and know what you need to know.
-All the same:

 Docker-Compose
 --------------